M3wP/Monopoly/C64/readme.md

 * Once have above, can check in roll that the player is the one with the dice (is the player for the last normal mode).
 Just to be safe?
 * Could also do other mode chain integrity checks.
-* Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
-Would be nice...
 * Change "all" dirty to be just board dirty and req. individual flags?
 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
 * Put code into separate files as indicated.